-• Rubric 1.8: How will the candidate apply what they have learned in Cycle 1 (citing evidence from Steps 1, 2, and/or 3) about students' learning to strengthen and extend students' understanding of content and develop academic language and determine next steps for instruction?
+Rubric 1.8: How will the candidate apply what they have learned in Cycle 1 (citing evidence from Steps 1, 2, and/or 3) about students' learning to strengthen and extend students' understanding of content, higher-order thinking, and academic language development and determine next steps for instruction?

-Evidence includes one written narrative: Application of What You Learned OR the candidate can respond verbally to the Step 4 prompts in one up to five-minute video recording.
+Evidence includes one written narrative: Application of What You Learned OR the candidate can respond verbally to the Step 4 prompts in one up-to-five-minute video recording.